Birth Injury Claims Solicitors

 - Poor or impersonal care given to the mother before, during and after the birth

 A traumatic birth injury may not only have physical consequences to the mother and/or child, but may also result in the mother suffering from postnatal post-traumatic stress disorder (PTSD), which may damage their psychological wellbeing long after the birth.
-This can then result in mothers struggling day-to-day and a loss of financial earnings, as well as the need for future counselling or psychiatric care.
+This can then result in mothers struggling day-to-day, which can directly relate to a loss of financial earnings, as well as the need for future counselling or psychiatric care.

 If birth trauma was due to the inattentive or inappropriate care of the medical professionals supporting the birth, this can result in a birth injury claim.